 Advantages of Mitral Valve Repair vs. Replacement

-By reconstructing the original valve structure, surgeons can better retain the heart's natural shape and function.
+- Preservation of heart function: By reconstructing the original valve structure, surgeons can better retain the heart's natural shape and function.

-Patients who undergo mitral valve replacement must take blood thinners for the rest of their lives.
+- Freedom from lifelong medications: Patients who undergo mitral valve replacement must take blood thinners for the rest of their lives.
 Blood thinners can cause problems, and are best avoided if possible.
 These medications are not required in patients who have their valves repaired.

 - Longer durability: Studies have shown that 15 years after surgery, 82 to 87 percent of repaired valves are still working, compared with 72 82 percent of replacement valves.
 In addition, replacement valves from animal donors often wear out, and need to be replaced after 10 to 12 years.